bfreuden/vertx-reproducers/mongo-client-oome/README.md

 I have the impression the issue is related to the `inFlight` field of `PublisherAdapter`.
 It should somehow keep track of the `requestMore` calls and be aware of `batchSize`.

+I tried to do so, it seems to be working, but as I don't understand the subtilities of ReadStream, Publisher, InboundQueue etc... my modification might be crappy.

 # My understanding of Kotlin-specific additions

-Kotlin adds the `toReceiveChannel` in the picture.
+Kotlin adds the `toReceiveChannel` in the picture (compared to pure Java code).

 If I understand correctly, that channel will issue the following sequence of calls on the stream:
 1. pause()